 Take a few moments and try to visualize the ascension of our Lord, not from the earthly side merely, but from the heavenly side.
-Try to see the ascension, not as they saw it who lost Him to sense and sight, but as the residents of heaven saw saw Him arrive in Heaven.
+Try to see the ascension, not as they saw it who lost Him to sense and sight, but as they saw it who saw Him arrive in Heaven.

-Jesus led the disciples out of the city, and then uttered these words, "You shall be My witnesses . .
-"Then Luke says, "as they were looking, He was taken up; and a cloud received Him out of their sight."
+Jesus led the disciples out of the city, and then uttered these words, "You shall be My witnesses . . . " Then Luke says, "as they were looking, He was taken up; and a cloud received Him out of their sight."
 That is all.
 Now, quietly, for a moment or two, follow Him.
-Remember that He did not cease to be Jesus then -He was still Jesus of Nazareth.
+Remember that He did not cease to be Jesus then He was still Jesus of Nazareth.
 He was not dissipated into thin air.
 Jesus of Nazareth was lost to sight to those watchers on the hillside.
-As they saw Him moving away from the earth in bodily form, and the cloud receiving Him.
+They saw Him moving away from the earth in bodily form, and the cloud receiving Him.
 Can you follow Him?

 To what place Jesus ascended, and how He moved to it -all these are entirely beyond us.
 We do know from God's Word that He went to be with His Heavenly Father.
 It is a place, and to that place Jesus of Nazareth ascended.
-He is there now preparing a place for us.
+He is there now.
 He has not lost His human form and never will, for God has taken humanity in Jesus into eternal being and relationship with Himself.

-The risen Jesus of Nazareth has ascended to the right hand of God in heaven.
+The risen Jesus of Nazareth has ascended to that central place of Divine manifestation at the right hand of God.
 I like to imagine that I am there when He arrived.
 There were spirits of men there.
 Moses, and Elijah, and Abel, and Abraham were there.
 There is David, and Jeremiah, and Isaiah, and a great host of others.
 All of humanity that had arrived before He came was there by the mercy and grace of God.
-There must have been a great shout of acclamation and praise and thanksgiving for his atoning sacrifice for their sins.
 He did not come by the mercy of God.
 He came in the inherent right of His own sinlessness.
 He alone was righteous in the sight of God.
+The Father sent Him to come and die for sinful man.
+Could it be that if there had not been higher work on hand for Jesus Christ to do, He might have gone on to heaven from the Mount of Transfiguration?
+He set His face toward Jerusalem knowing that He had to die for the sins of lost mankind.
+Imagine what it must have been like when Jesus returned to heaven.
 I believe the watching angels were filled with rapture when He came.
-Now they see this Jesus of Nazareth come, and all the hosts of those who were there by the mercy of God see Him come.
+All of the Old Testament saints were gathered there watching with anticipation and worship of the Lamb of God slain.
+All the hosts of those who were there by the mercy of God saw Him enter in.

+Can you see yourself in that great company of the redeemed?
 In my thoughts, I am in that company.
 I look at Him and say, "Praise and glory be to our great God and Savior.
+Oh, thank you Jesus for being obedient to

+Him and say, "Praise and glory be to our great God and Savior.
 Oh, thank you Jesus for being obedient to your Father.
 Thank you for dying for me.
+Thank you for dying in my place on the cross.
 Thank you for being my sacrifice for sin.
 Thank you Jesus who lives for ever more."

-But why are there wounds and nail prints visible in the hands and feet of this Man?
+But why are there wound prints visible in the hands and feet of this Man?
 He comes having accomplished on His Cross the exodus.
-Remember when he talked talking to Moses and Elijah at His transfiguration about His exodus that was about to be accomplished?
+Remember His talking to Moses and Elijah at His transfiguration about His exodus that was about to be accomplished?